-- Name:
+- Name;

-- Taxpayer's federal tax ID or employer identification number (EIN);
+- Taxpayer's federal tax ID or Federal Employer Identification Number (FEIN);

 - Current street address; and

 - Last payment amount;

 If there are any questions, please call the department at (317) 232-0129.

 Voluntary Compliance Program

 A taxpayer may have an unmet filing requirement with Indiana.
 To learn more about the department's Voluntary Disclosure Program, contact the department at: Voluntary Compliance Program-MS#104, Indiana Department of Revenue, 100 N. Senate Ave., IGCN #241, Indianapolis, IN 46204.